-- Your money – Your employer might offer an HSA plan.
-However, the money that you put into your HSA your own.
+- Your employer might offer an HSA plan.
+However, the money that you put into your HSA is your own.
 Your employer is not in charge of it.
 If something happens and you have to leave your job, your HSA follows you.

-- No fluctuations – Being in total control also means that you control how much money is in your HSA.
+- Being in total control means that you control how much money is in your HSA.
 You are the only one who can put money into the account and take it out.
-You don’t have to worry about fluctuations or changes in price.

-- Only one qualification – The only qualification that you need to acquire a HSA is to have a high-deductible health insurance policy.
+- The only qualification that you need to acquire a HSA is to have a high-deductible health insurance policy.
 There is no small print.
-Almost anyone can have this type of account.

-- Tax-free money– When used for health expenses, the money you put in your HSA is tax-free.
-This type of account provides a cache of money that is truly yours.
+- When used for health expenses, the money you put in your HSA is tax-free.
+This type of account provide money that is truly yours.

-- Save money –The main purpose of an HSA is to save money for the future.
-If you don’t have the money to get a lower-deductible insurance plan, or if you just want to save money for a house or retirement, a HSA is a great option.
+- The main purpose of an HSA is to save money for the future.
+If you do not have the money to get a lower-deductible insurance plan, or if you just want to save money for a house or retirement, a HSA is a great option.

 However, as with any other policy, there are disadvantages to HSAs.
-We here at SOGO want you to be fully aware of these disadvantages.
-You need to take all of the following points into account when you are thinking about acquiring an HSA.
+We want you to be aware of the following disadvantages:

-- Unpredictability – Even if you seem to be in perfect health, something unpredictable can happen.
-You might contract a long term illness or get into a workplace accident.
+- Even if you seem to be in perfect health, something unpredictable can happen.
 This makes it hard to know how much money to put into your HSA.

-- Only one health insurance – If you have an HSA, you are only able to have one health insurance policy, and that policy must have a high deductible.
-HSAs do not allow you any flexibility on this issue.
+- If you have an HSA, you are only able to have one health insurance policy, and that policy must have a high deductible.
+HSAs do not allow any flexibility.